-(8) Add the correct amount of oil through the filler hole.
+Add the correct amount of oil through the filler hole.
 Put back the filler cap and the dipstick.
 NOTICE: Overfilling the oil could cause leakage or damage.
 If the oil level is above the upper level mark, drain until the level meets the specified capacity.
-[ECM01851]

-1. Oil filler cap
+[ECMD1851]

-Recommended engine oil: YAMALUBE 4M FC-W or 4-stroke outboard motor oil Engine oil quantity (without oil filter replacement): 1.6 L (1.69 US qt, 1.41 Imp.qt) Engine oil quantity (with oil filter replacement): 1.8 L (1.90 US qt, 1.58 Imp.qt)
+Recommended engine oil:

+YAMALUBE 4M FC-W or 4-stroke outboard motor oil

+Engine oil quantity:

+0.8 L (0.85 US qt, 0.70 Imp.qt)

-- (9) Leave the outboard motor for 5-10 minutes. - (10) Remove the oil dipstick and wipe it clean. - (11) Insert the dipstick and remove it again.
-Be sure to completely insert the dipstick into the dipstick guide, otherwise the oil level measurement will be incorrect. - (12) Recheck the oil level using the dipstick to be sure the level falls between the upper and lower marks.
+- Leave the outboard motor for 5-10 minutes - 10.
+Remove the oil dipstick and wipe it clean. - Insert the dipstick and remove it again.
+Be sure to completely insert the dipstick into the dipstick guide, otherwise the oil level measurement will be incorrect. - Recheck the oil level using the dipstick to be sure the level falls between the upper and lower marks.
 Consult your Yamaha dealer if the oil level is out of specified level.

-- 1. Lower mark
+- 1. Oil dipstick

-- 2. Oil dipstick
+- 2. Upper mark

-- 3. Upper mark
+- 3. Lower mark

-- (13) Start the engine and make sure that the low oil pressure-alert indicator remains off.
-Also, make sure that there are no oil leaks.
+- Start the engine and make sure that the low oil pressure-alert indicator remains off.
+Also, make sure that there are no oil

+leaks.
 NOTICE: If the low oil pressurealert indicator comes on or if there are oil leaks, stop the engine and find the cause.
 Continued operation with a problem could cause severe engine damage.
 Consult your Yamaha dealer if the problem cannot be located and corrected.
-[ECM01623]
+IECMO16231

-- (14) Install the top cowling.

-- (15) Dispose of used oil according to local regulations.
+- 14. Install the top cowling. - 15.
+Dispose of used oil according to local regulations.